$0.00

 This is the step where you bottle your kombucha.
 In addition, this is where you carbonate and/or flavor your kombucha by the addition of sugar and flavors.
 This step involves adding a bit of sugar or flavor to bottles with lids designed to hold the pressure of fermentation and then letting them ferment a little longer, allowing the yeast to carbonate the beverage in an airtight environment naturally.
 Have questions on the process?
 See our guide on kombucha secondary fermentation here.

-What do you Need to Make Kombucha?
+What Do You Need To Make Kombucha?

 The Complete Kombucha Brewing Starter Kit